facebook pixel

 She drove her kids to school almost every day.

 Sentences are categorized based on the number and types of clauses they contain.
-These categories help us create varied and interesting writing.
+These categories help us create varied and engaging writing.

 1. Simple Sentences